 ARMAND PART II

-Sam paused at their table, but Caroline was not to be seen.
-Armand followed her and giggled like a girl when he pulled her to him, his black eyes intense, “Don’t go anywhere?”
+Samantha paused at their table, but Caroline was not there.
+Armand followed her and giggled like a girl when he pulled her to him, his black eyes intense, “Don’t go anywhere!”

 Armand followed her toward the lounge where Caroline was sitting at the bar conversing with her young man.

 “I’ll walk you to your car,” he offered.